Shiv-D-Coder/Docker_IA/_posts/2024-04-23-welcome-to-jekyll.markdown

 - This instruction copies the `requirements.txt` file from the local directory (where the Dockerfile is located) into the `/app` directory in the container.
 This file typically lists all the Python packages required by the application.

-### `RUN pip install -r requirements.txt`

-- The `RUN` instruction executes a command in the container.
-Here, we're using it to install the Python packages listed in `requirements.txt` using `pip install`.

 ### `COPY . .`